-To enroll in the Mayborn Graduate Institute’s 18-hour Graduate Certificate in Interactive and Virtual Digital Communications, candidates will apply to UNT through the Toulouse Graduate School website and will send official transcripts demonstrating completion of a bachelor’s degree.
+To enroll in the 18-hour Graduate Certificate in Interactive and Virtual Digital Communications, candidates will apply to UNT through the Toulouse Graduate School website and will send official transcripts demonstrating completion of a bachelor’s degree.
 The Graduate Record Examination is not required.
-Departmental admission requirements include a resume and a statement of purpose (how this certificate will help you with your career goals).
-Please submit these documents to Julie Buchanan in the Mayborn Graduate Institute (MaybornGraduateInstitute@unt.edu).
-Once admitted, students registering in SLIS courses must seek department approval to take courses by filling out an advising form.
+Departmental admission requirements are determined by the College of Information.
 Contact firstname.lastname@example.org for more information.
-For questions regarding CECS courses, contact Scott.Warren@unt.edu or Greg.Jones@unt.edu.
-Call 940-565-4564 for information.
+For questions, contact Scott.Warren@unt.edu.
+Call 940-565-2445 for information.

 - Provide you with a solid foundation on the current trends in how to communicate news and information in today’s world